 If you were injured in a motor vehicle accident in Alberta, the Minor Injury Regulation (MIR) may affect your claim.
-This regulation, informally known as The Cap, came into force in 2004 and, among other things, defines what minor injuries are, how they are determined and pain and suffering damages limits.
-The Cap itself is a $4000 amount imposed in 2004 that changes every year with the inflation rate.
+Minor injury regulation, informally known as The Cap, came into force in 2004 and, among other things, defines what minor injuries are, how they are determined, and pain and suffering damages limits.
+The Cap itself is a $4,000 amount imposed in 2004 that changes every year with the inflation rate.

 While the outcome of each injury case is different, if you suffered soft tissue injuries in a motor vehicle accident, an insurance company could attempt to use the MIR to deny your claim on the basis that your injury is minor.
 If this happens to you, you might not recover the money you are entitled to.
 A skilled car accident lawyer can protect your right to challenge this determination and seek an appropriate award for your injuries.

 How the MIR Defines a Minor Injury

 The Minor Injury Regulation defines a minor injury as a:

 - Whiplash-associated disorder (WAD)